-Valid Reasons for Termination
+Valid Reasons for Employment Termination in California

 You could have a legal argument against your employer if you were fired for one of the reasons mentioned above.
 It's important to keep in mind, though, that not all terminations are illegal.
 Termination can be justified for a variety of reasons, including:

 Issues with attendance

 Harassment, intimidation, or threats are all examples of harassment.